Puerto Plata beaches Travel Guide

 About Puerto Plata beaches

-The first beach destination developed for tourism in the Dominican Republic, Puerto Plata, remains one of its most popular, with a long string of affordable beachfront resorts and a reputation as one of the best spots for windsurfing in the world.
-The resort can also serve as a gateway to the rest of the North Coast resorts, including laid-back Cabarete (famous for kiteboarding) and Sosua, a budget-friendly beach village with low-cost shopping and dining and good snorkelling.
+Puerto Plata was the first beach custom-built for tourism in the Dominican Republic and remains as a popular destination, with a long string of affordable beachfront resorts and a reputation as one of the best spots for windsurfing in the world.
+The resort is easy to navigate to the rest of the North Coast resorts, including laid-back Cabarete (famous for kiteboarding) and Sosua, a budget-friendly beach village known for its nightlife.

-There are, perhaps, more picturesque sites elsewhere; the beige-sand beaches here are somewhat narrow and the water isn’t as vivid a shade of turquoise as in some other parts of the Caribbean.
-Still, beaches here are festive, with crowds of locals and tourists enjoying music piped in by loudspeaker, and vendors offering waverunners, parasailing and other watersports.
+Beaches here are festive, with crowds of locals and tourists enjoying music piped in by loudspeakers, and vendors offering waverunners, parasailing and other water sports.

 Beyond the beach:

-Just an hour south of Puerto Plata is Santiago, a refined city of one million people.
-Recognised as the birthplace of the national music form, the merengue, the city still has a great nightlife, with clubs full of local fashionistas, and the country’s best Carnival celebration.
-A city tour should include the central park, Parque Duarte; the cathedral; a museum such as the Tobacco Museum or the Tomas Morel Museum of Folkloric Arts, featuring colourful carnival masks; and the Monument a los Heroes de la Restauracion, built on a hill above the city to honour war heroes and offering sweeping city views.
+Just an hour south of Puerto Plata is Santiago, a city known for it's great nightlife and their soul-lifting meringue, with clubs full of local fashionistas, and the country's best Carnival celebration.
+A city tour should include the central park, featuring a mountain bike track, baseball and soccer, Duarte Park and the St James the Apostle Cathedral.
+For a more culture visit you can visit the Tobacco Musuem, which reflects the importance it has to their economy and history, you can transit through the Tomas Morel Museum of Folkloric Arts, and witness the colourful carnival masks, and built on a hill above the city is the Monument a los Heroes de la Restauracion, to honour courageous war heroes and observe sweeping city views.